SalomePlatform/yacs/doc/batch.rst

 .. code-block:: xml

-  <machine hostname="clusteur1"
+  <machine name = "clusteur1"
-	   alias="frontal.com"
-	   protocol="ssh"
-	   userName="user"
-	   mode="batch"
-	   batch="lsf"
-	   mpi="prun"
-	   appliPath="/home/user/applis/batch_exemples"
-	   batchQueue="mpi1G_5mn_4p"
+           hostname = "frontal.com"
+           type = "cluster"
+           protocol = "ssh"
+           userName = "user"
+           batch = "lsf"
+           canLaunchBatchJobs = "true"
+           mpi = "prun"
+           appliPath = "/home/user/applis/batch_exemples"
+           batchQueue = "mpi1G_5mn_4p"
-	   userCommands="ulimit -s 8192"
+           userCommands = "ulimit -s 8192"
-	   preReqFilePath="/home/ribes/SALOME5/env-prerequis.sh"
-	   OS="LINUX"
-	   CPUFreqMHz="2800"
-	   memInMB="4096"
-	   nbOfNodes="101"
-	   nbOfProcPerNode="2"/>
+           preReqFilePath = "/home/ribes/SALOME5/env-prerequis.sh"
+           OS = "LINUX"
+           CPUFreqMHz = "2800"
+           memInMB = "4096"
+           nbOfNodes = "101"
+           nbOfProcPerNode = "2"/>

 The following is the description of the different fields used when launching a batch:
- - **hostname**:  names the cluster for SALOME commands.
+ - **name**: names the cluster for SALOME commands.
 Warning, this name is not used to identify the cluster front end.
- - **alias**:  names the cluster front end.
+ - **hostname**: names the cluster front end.
 It must be possible to reach this machine name using the protocol defined in the file.
 This is the machine that will be used to start the batch session.
  - **protocol**:  fixes the connection protocol between the user session and the cluster front end.
    The possible choices are rsh or ssh.
  - **userName**:  user name on the cluster.
- - **mode**:  identifies the description of the machine as a cluster managed by a batch.
-The possible choices are interactive and batch.
-The batch option must be chosen for the machine to be accepted as a cluster with a batch manager.
+ - **type**: identifies the machine as a single machine or a cluster managed by a batch.
+The possible choices are "single_machine" or "cluster".
+The "cluster" option must be chosen for the machine to be accepted as a cluster with a batch manager.
  - **batch**:  identifies the batch manager.
 Possible choices are:  pbs, lsf or sge.
  - **mpi**:  SALOME uses mpi to Start the SALOME session and containers on different calculation nodes allocated by the batch manager.
 Possible choices are lam, mpich1, mpich2, openmpi, slurm and prun.
 Note that some batch managers replace the mpi launcher with their own launcher for management of resources, which is the reason for the slurm and prun options.
  - **appliPath**:  contains the path of the SALOME application previously installed on the cluster.
+ - **canLaunchBatchJobs**: Indicates that the cluster can be used to launch batch jobs.
+Must be set to "true" in order to use this cluster to launch a schema in batch mode.

 There are two optional fields that can be useful depending on the configuration of clusters.
  - **batchQueue**:  specifies the queue of the batch manager to be used